LiHRaM/distributed-systems/6_rc/6_Assignment.md

 ## Active vs. Passive Replication
 Passive replication uses a master-slave architecture and is linearizable under certain conditions.
 Active replication uses multicast, and performs better, but is not linearizable, only sequentially consistent.

+## The Gossip Architecture
+Focuses on high availability, where Replication Managers share gossip messages with each other.
+Each RM is guaranteed to become consistent over time.